 Feel free to scout around Mo Tat Wan until you reach a flight of stairs by a public toilet.
 About two more kilometres onwards is another village, Yung Shue Ha.
 Keep your eyes sharp and your cameras ready for the stunning views as you elevate along the hill.
 You can spot some odd rock formations by the sea and it is overall still a relaxing walk and the stairs are not too steep.

-Then comes a sight which is not much seen around Lamma.
-Typically, you would find beautiful and homey bungalows lining the paths of Lamma Island, but just before arriving Yung Shue Ha, you will come across abandoned houses of the Chow clan who once inhabited here.
-These nineteenth-century houses may be rotting now but they still capture an eerie personality—the overgrown plants and the stone pillars almost make you feel like you’re in the season finale of True Detective (thankfully, this is not Carcosa)!
+Then comes a sight that is not much seen around Lamma.
+Typically, you would find beautiful and homey bungalows lining the paths of Lamma Island, but just before arriving at Yung Shue Ha, you will come across abandoned houses of the Chow clan who once inhabited them.
+These nineteenth-century houses may be rotting now, but they still capture an eerie personality—the overgrown plants and the stone pillars almost make you feel like you’re in the season finale of True Detective (thankfully, this is not Carcosa).

 After exiting your way through the abandoned village, you’ll be greeted with a totally different sight—one of the most stunning (and secluded) beaches of Lamma, Shek Pai Wan.
 This is the longest beach on Lamma and arguably has the softest sand to settle your toes in.
 What better spot to take a break?
 There are stalls offering snacks and drinks to energise yourself before climbing up our next stop, Ling Kok Shan.